tinakiedaisch/bait_design_from_orthologs/README.md

 ---
 ## 11. Filtering exons

-After completing the preceding step, you'll obtain thousands of exons, but many may be too short, lack informativeness, or contain gaps.
-Consequently, it is advisable to initially filter out such exons.
+After the previous step, you'll have thousands of exons, but many of them may be too short, not informative or contain gaps.
+It is therefore advisable to filter out such exons first.

 1. Filter for length

 2. Filter for missingness using trimal

-  💡 Do not trimm the alignmnets.
-The following script will just list sequences with a proportion of gaps per sequence higher than 0.5.
-(50 % gaps).
-Then you can remove the one from the list.
+  💡 Do not trim the alignments.
+The following script will only list sequences with a proportion of gaps per sequence higher than 0.5.
+(50% gaps).
+You can then remove them from the list.

 ```bash
    #!/bin/bash